 Tips on Living and Traveling in Greece During Your Gap Year

 The Greeks have long been famous for their hospitality.
 It probably won’t take long to meet your neighbors who will be eager to get to know you and make you feel welcome.

 Many Greeks know some English, but any Greek words or phrases you use will be greatly appreciated.
 At the very least, learn the Greek alphabet so that you can read signs and place names.

-Greece may not be a large country, but its far flung islands, mountains, and remote peninsulas don’t make for the easiest transportation.
-That said, there are ferries to the larger islands and flights within the country are cheap and fast.
-Most cities on the mainland are connected with bus service.
-Renting your own car is actually quite affordable, but it is only advised for the bravest of drivers as road layout and local driving habits can be maddening.
+Greece may not be a large country, but its far-flung islands, mountains, and remote peninsulas don’t make for the easiest transportation.
+There are ferries to the larger islands, and flights within the country are cheap and fast.
+Most cities on the mainland are connected with bus services.
+Renting your own car is actually quite affordable, but it is only advised for the bravest of drivers as road layout, and local driving habits can be maddening.

 Before you head to Greece, you'll need to get certain affairs in order.
 Use the information below to help prepare for the trip of a lifetime!

 Cost of Living in Greece

 While they use the euro, Greece is one of the least expensive countries with this currency.
 Athens tends to be a bit pricier than other parts of the country.
 If you’re on a tight budget, it’s best to avoid the big tourist spots like Santorini or Mykonos.

 If you budget right, you can live comfortably on about €600 per month.
 The trick will be knowing where to cut back and when to splurge.
 A meal at an inexpensive restaurant can be had for €10.
 However, you can shop at a local market and cook your own meals for half that price.